Key Takeaways

 Pollution exposure: the lead-paint settlement

-Any contractor working around lead, mold, silica, solvents, or fuel should ask whether their GL policy has a pollution exclusion — most do.
+Any contractor working around lead, mold, silica, solvents, or fuel should ask whether their general liability policy has a pollution exclusion — most do.

 Completed operations gap: the kitchen renovation claim